eoinkelly/notes/rails/book-the-rails-4-way.md

 # The Rails 4 Way

-## Chapter 1
+## Chapter 1: Rails environment and configuration

 * bundler does dependency resolution all at once
+    * sort of: a "dependency compile time"
-* ruby gems does it one gem at a time
+* ruby gems does it one gem at a time,
+    * sort of: resolving dependencies at "runtime"
+    * -- this makes dependency problems harder to diagnose

 ### Bundler & Gemfile